Welding-aluminum

 When the material is cooled back to room temperature one of two different things may happen.
 If cooling is slow, copper atoms driven by the reduced solubility at lower temperature, will again group themselves in lumps, useless for providing improved properties.

-Welding-aluminum of these types, will not only hurt the mechanical properties, but also the corrosion resistance, practically destroying the properties that made them useful: therefore they are considered non-weldable, except by resistance welding.
+Welding-aluminum of these types, will not only hurt the mechanical properties, but also the corrosion resistance, practically destroying the properties that made them useful in the first place: therefore they are considered non-weldable, except by resistance welding.

 Tip!: If an unscrupulous subcontractor attempts to repair weld an unweldable aluminum alloy, against the rules, his mischief will most likely be detected visually after anodizing...